tylerdr/sprinter-website/src/pages/about/index.md

   widthOptions: is-6
 why:
   content1: >-
-    We offer your business 3 benefits through the power of 1.
+    We offer your business three benefits through the power of one.

     We deliver you more time, money, and freedom by implementing effective modern technology into your current workflow.